Academic Calendar

 3 Credits Weekly (3-0-0)

-This course extends the principles of Child Development I and II providing students with opportunities to identify and examine the needs of children in relation to inclusive principles and practices.
-Students will examine advocacy in the context of identifying and providing supports, including individualized plans and specialists, to children in the early learning environment.
-Students explore a range of early learning assessment and screening tools, techniques and practices with a focus on learning stories.
+This course extends the principles of Children's Development I and II providing students with opportunities to identify and examine the needs of children in relation to inclusive principles and practices.
+Students will examine advocacy in the context of identifying and providing supports to enhance children's right to access the early learning environment, including individualized plans and specialists.
+Students explore a range of early learning assessments and screening tools, strategies, and practices with a focus on pedagogical narrations.

 Prerequisites: ECCS 160.